rozbb/draft-waict-transparency/draft-waict-transparency.md

 (TODO: Include rough estimates for Log storage requirements (and witness if required))

-# The Enrollment Dictionary
+# The Transparency Service

-The top-level data structure for transparency is the Enrollment Dictionary.
+The top-level data structure for transparency is the Transparency Service.
 This is a [KT Prefix Tree](https://www.ietf.org/archive/id/draft-keytrans-mcmillion-protocol-02.html#name-prefix-tree), i.e., a tree where each leaf's position is determined by its _key_, and the contents of the leaf is that key's _value_.

-The Enrollment Dictionary is a KT Prefix Tree where the keys are the domains of the websites enrolling in transparency, and the values are of the form:
+The Transparency Service is a KT Prefix Tree where the keys are the domains of the websites enrolling in transparency, and the values are of the form:
 ```
 struct {
     u8 epoch_created[32],